golanv/Graham/README.md

 # Graham
-Project Graham is just a collection of scripts used for some servers.
+Project Graham is a python program for backing up KVM virtual machines on LVM.